keesiemeijer/wp-local-version/README.md

 Version 2.0.0

-This bash script lets you install any WordPress version in the [Local by Flywheel](https://local.getflywheel.com/) app. (without getting PHP errors)
+This bash script lets you install [any WordPress version](https://wordpress.org/download/release-archive/) in the [Local by Flywheel](https://local.getflywheel.com/) app (without PHP errors or warnings)

 Features: